jrosdahl/iflipb/README.md

 Operation
 ---------

-iflipb provides two commands: `iflipb-next-buffer` and `iflipb-previous-buffer`.
+iflipb provides three commands: `iflipb-next-buffer`, `iflipb-previous-buffer` and `iflipb-kill-buffer`.

 `iflipb-next-buffer` behaves like Alt-TAB: it switches to the previously used buffer, just like _C-x b RET_ (or _C-M-l_ in XEmacs).
 However, another